o-alpaga/CO2GroupCalculator/README.md

 # CO2GroupCalculator
-Calculate CO2 Impact for a group or a business unit
+Calculate CO2 Impact of digital for a group or a business unit